cronvel/terminal-kit/documentation.md

 	* code `number` or `Buffer`, for multibyte character it is the raw `Buffer` input, for single byte character it is a `number` between 0 and 255

-The 'key' event is emited whenever the user type something on the keyboard.
+The 'key' event is emitted whenever the user type something on the keyboard.

 If `name` is a single char, this is a regular UTF8 character, entered by the user.
 If the user type a word, each UTF8 character will produce its own 'key' event.